evmts/tevm-monorepo/tevm/docs/errors/classes/UnknownBlockError.md

 > **code**: `number`

-Error code, analogous to the code in JSON RPC error.
+Error code (-32001), a non-standard extension for this specific error.

 #### Inherited from